marshallm94/portfolio/galvanize_notes/my_notes.md

 **Experimental study results > Observational study results...ALWAYS**

+* With observational data, *your subjects "self-assign" themselves into groups*, whereas in an experimental study, you (the scientist) are able to randomly assign your subject into groups, which greatly decreases the probability of confounding variables.

 * *Results from observational data are suggestive, but never definitive.*
-* *Always control for confounding*

-### Experimental Studies
+    * Since the presence of unknown *confounding variables* is always a possibility (and even a likelihood) with observational data, **causality can NEVER be determined.**

-* An experimental study is structured around the scientific method, *where you change one variable* **and control EVERYTHING else**
+* An experimental study is structured around the scientific method, *where you change one variable* **and control EVERYTHING else**.
+With this method, **causality CAN be determined.**

-* Because you are able to randomly assign subjects to groups, you are able to minimize the confounding effect, wher
+* In general, given unlimited rescources and time (which is never the case), an ideal data science to experiment pipeline would be:

+	1. Use EDA on *observational* data to investigate and correlations/relationships where you would want to know if attribute A **causes** a change in attribute B (for any variables in the data set).

+	2. Design an *experiment* where you are able to test whether attribute A **causes** the observed change in attribute B.